lechimp-p/dicto.php/BACKLOG.md

 * It is inconsistent, that Invoke makes invocations in methods of classes related to the class itself, but `only XYZClasses can invoke` also flags the methods in XYZClasses.
+* The graph that is used to store the parsed code for analysis heavily uses classes, which have a horrible memory footprint with the PHP 5.* runtime.
+HHVM makes things a lot better.
+* The language for rules currently is more powerful than the analysis.
+I can say something like `Classes cannot relate to Methods in OtherClasses` but i would not be able to analyse that rule correctly, as method_references are not related to a class.

 # Execution plan for introducing git (and further improvements)
 * The engine then somehow needs to figure out what to do based on the last run and